 During the broadcast, it became clear that the on-air people were instructed to use the phrase “combat sport” rather than the more common phrases.
 My hunch is the promoters saw the numbers for this thing and see a chance to bring fighting back as a popular sport again.
 Boxing killed itself with corruption and the UFC has a bum problem, but there is a market for good fights and the UFC is great at selling their product to young males.
 The contrast is styles between McGregor and Mayweather made it a great show.

 If they fused the two sports, dropping the wrestling and tackling stuff entirely, there is a good chance they can create fun shows like this on a regular basis.
 Imagine if McGregor was allowed to kick and rabbit punch.
-It probably would not have changed the outcome, but it it would have made it a bit more fair.
-Change the ring to make the ropes more sturdy, like the cage in UFC, and the boxer has to change his strategy.
+It probably would not have changed the outcome, but it would have made it a bit fairer.
+Change the ring to make the ropes sturdier, like the cage in UFC, and the boxer has to change his strategy.
 There is a middle ground where you can create fun and interesting contests that men will pay to see.

 The other thing the UFC can teach boxing is how to develop its talent.
 Boxing was destroyed by the crack epidemic.
 The urban gyms that worked as feeder systems for boxing were wiped out by the crack wars.
 The young guys looking for a way out of the ghetto were drawn into the big money of the drug game.
 Those still looking to go straight were too afraid to go into the rough areas where boxing gyms tend to be located.
 As a result, the flow of young talent in the US evaporated and so did the fan base.

-That’s the thing about MMA, which boxing can adopt.
+That is the thing about MMA, which boxing can adopt.
 Go around the country and the mixed martial arts gyms are now where the old martial arts places were located.
-That’s in suburban shopping centers.
+That is in suburban shopping centers.
 Middle-class white women are fine letting their boys go to these places as it feels safe and their snowflake is not getting bullied by urban blacks or robbed in the parking lot.
 Boxing can be sold to the white middle-class again, but in has to be sold on their turf.
 White people with kids no longer live in cities.

-That’s not to say boxing can ever make a comeback, at least to the status it once enjoyed.
+That is not to say boxing can ever make a comeback, at least to the status it once enjoyed.
 That world is gone.
 We live in the age of niche sports.
 Even mighty football (American) is feeling the pinch.
 There will always be a market for men fighting one another under agreed upon rules.
 Boxing and MMA are just that.
-If the end result is some fusion of the two that is both white-ish and suburban, that’s not a terrible result.
+If the end result is some fusion of the two that is both white-ish and suburban, that is not a terrible result.
 Healthy cultures have ways for men to compete, as well as watch and encourage other men to compete.